Sopot Pomerania, Poland Travel Guide

 Good for budget tracking, potentially lower fees.

-Poland is generally a safe a country for tourists.
+Poland is generally a safe a nation for tourists.
 Being ready for common health concerns and with a grasp of area safety practices always aids your visit.
 This section gives advice to keep you well and secure throughout your stay.

 Tap water in Sopot and throughout Poland is safe to drink.
 It meets European Union standards.
 You can confidently refill your Reusable water bottle from the tap.
 Bottled water is also widely available.